Why Eviction Prevention Is Worth the Social Return on Investment (SROI)

 Eviction and rental non-payment are incredibly nuanced.
 There’s so much more going on when an eviction occurs, and the impact is much greater -- especially for the tenant -- than merely rent not being paid to the property owner.

-In 2018, CommonBond worked with the research company Ernst & Young to understand how much is saved overall within a community when the investment is in education and advocacy rather than direct ROI.
+In 2018, CommonBond worked with the research company Ernst & Young to understand how much is saved overall within a community when the investment is in education and affordable housing advocacy rather than direct ROI.
 What we found was astounding.

 The analysis brought back estimates that for every dollar invested in keeping a family in a stable living environment, $4 in social benefit is generated.
+You can read more in the 2-page version of the report.

 How Is There a $4:1 Social Return on Investment in Eviction Prevention?